Geisinger’s Neurology Residency program offers a curriculum that allows you to develop an integrated approach to patient care.

 - Away rotations

 Foundations of Neuroscience (boot camp)

-The goal of the Foundations of Neuroscience course is to help you develop a detailed knowledge of neuroscience, neuroanatomy and neuropharmacology for neurology and neurosurgery.
+The goal of the Foundations of Neuroscience course is to help you develop a detailed knowledge of neuroscience, neuroanatomy and neuropharmacology.
 Extensive and detailed correlation with clinical syndromes and neuroimaging is stressed.
 This three-week course is attended by our PGY2 and PGY4 residents.

 Residents are permitted to schedule away rotations at other institutions for experiences not available at Geisinger.